Bicycles are Built for Commuting

 - Comfortable clothing and rain gear

 No bike?
 No problem!
 Minneapolis and neighboring communities are home to plentiful bike resources including bikeshare.
-From Nice Ride to FullCycle, you’ll be rolling sooner rather than later.
+With FullCycle, you’ll be rolling sooner rather than later.
 If you’re new to biking and feel alone in this ride, rest assured you’re not.
 There are many organizations rooting for you – look here.
 Biking is for everyone!

 Map your route to work (and play)